Hazard's injury woes at Real Madrid continue ahead of Man City clash | Goal.com

 The striker has struggled for fitness following his move to the Spanish capital from Chelsea and looks to have been dealt a further blow ahead of their Champions League clash with Manchester City.

-The 29-year-old was making only his 10th league appearance of the term when he was taken off just beyond the hour-mark, as the visitors slipped to a 1-0 defeat at Ciutat de Valencia.
+The 29-year-old was making only his 10th league appearance of the term when he was taken off just beyond the hour-mark, as the visitors slipped to a 1-0 loss at Ciutat de Valencia.

+After limping from the pitch, the Belgian had a brief conversation with manager Zinedine Zidane before taking his place on the bench in visible dismay.

 Hazard, who captained his country to a third-place finish in 2018’s World Cup in Russia, arrived at Santiago Bernabeu with much fanfare ahead of the current campaign, full of promise as a new guiding light for Madrid’s attack.